 Ring Sizing for Women

 Here at HOLDEN, we size all of our rings on the standard US and Canada sizing scale.
 This scale is unisex, and all of our rings fit true to size.
 Countries outside of the US and Canada use different ring size guides.
-Here is a universal ring size chart which includes International and European ring sizes as well as millimeter to ring size conversions.
+We've included a universal ring size chart at the bottom of this post, which includes International and European ring sizes as well as millimeter to ring size conversions.

-If your engagement ring fits well and you know its size, then your wedding band will be the same size if you plan on wearing it on the same finger.
+If your engagement ring fits well and you know its size, then your wedding ring will be the same size if you plan on wearing it on the same finger.
 In this case, you’re all set!
-If you don’t know your size, we’ve heard of a few DIY methods for finding your ring size floating around on the internet.
-We’ve heard of using a strip of paper to measure your ring size or wrapping a piece of string around the base of your finger.
-However, these methods frequently lead to incorrect sizing and are not the most reliable.
+If you don’t know your size, we’ve heard of a few DIY methods for finding your ring size at home floating around on the internet.
+We’ve heard of using a strip of paper to measure your finger size or wrapping a piece of string around the base of your finger.
+However, each of these methods measures ring sizes incorrectly and are not the most reliable.

-That's why we offer our free ring size kit, the easiest way to accurately measure your finger and determine your ring size from the comfort of your own home!
+That's why we offer our free ring size kit, the easiest way to accurately measure your finger and determine your correct size from the comfort of your own home!
+We've also included a ring size chart for women (well, it's actually unisex - ring size charts don't need to be gendered!) at the bottom of this article.

 Ring Size Kit Instructions